 - Uniform definitions within tax bases.
-This will be done in three phases. with the first being food and clothing definitions.
+This will be done in three phases, with the first being food and clothing definitions.
 Legislatures will still decide what is taxable and exempt but will use the common definitions. - Simplified administration for use and entity-based exemptions.
 Sellers will be relieved of the "good faith" requirements that exist in current law and will not be liable for uncollected tax.
 Purchasers will be responsible for incorrect exemptions claimed. - Rate simplification.
 States will be responsible for the administration of all state and local taxes and the distribution of the local taxes to the local governments. - State and local governments will use common tax bases and accept responsibility for notice of rate and boundary changes.
 States will be encouraged to simplify their own state and local tax rates. - Uniform sourcing rules.
-The states will have uniform sourcing rules for all property and services to determine which state is owed the tax.
-These are the same rules used in the sales tax reform initiative. - Uniform audit procedures.
+The states will have uniform sourcing rules for all property and services to determine which state is owed the tax. - Uniform audit procedures.
 Sellers who participate in one of the certified Streamlined Sales Tax System technology models will either not be audited or will have a limited scope audit, depending on the technology model used. - Reduce the financial burdens on sellers states will assume the responsibility for implementing the Streamlined Sales Tax System.